stride3d/stride-docs/en/contributors/documentation/content.md

 ## Shortcodes and Includes

 Docfx supports additional markdown syntax to enrich content.
-These syntaxes are specific to docfx and **may not render** correctly on other platforms, like GitHub.
+These syntaxes are specific to Docfx and **may not render** correctly on other platforms, like GitHub.

-For more information, read the docfx documentation on [shortcodes and includes](https://dotnet.github.io/docfx/docs/markdown.html?tabs=linux%2Cdotnet).
+For more information, read the Docfx documentation on [shortcodes and includes](https://dotnet.github.io/docfx/docs/markdown.html?tabs=linux%2Cdotnet).
 Some commonly used features include:

 - **Alert**: These are block quotes that render with distinct colors and icons, highlighting the importance or nature of the content
 - **Video**: Embed video content directly into your documentation